How to set up a hybrid cloud approach

 - Limited visibility: For many organizations, embracing a hybrid strategy means some reduced visibility of your entire architecture.

 Planning your approach

 As you plan and decide which approach is right for your organization, here are a few ideas to keep in mind:

 - Prepare for complexity: With hybrid cloud you may see increased complexity in your cloud environment.
-Solutions like Lucidchart Cloud Insights make it easy to automatically visualize different pieces of your cloud environment even from different providers.
+Solutions like Lucidscale makes it easy to automatically visualize different pieces of your cloud environment even from different providers.
 Just pull in your provider metadata to clearly see your infrastructure.